Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/INDX_Toolboard.md

 **Status LED:** In normal use, the red LED flashes slowly (approx 1Hz) in sync with the main board to indicate that it has CAN time sync, or flashes continuously and rapidly to indicate that it doesn't.
 It also flashes startup error codes, for example if the bootloader doesn't find valid firmware on the board.
 For a list of these error codes see [CAN_connection basics](https://docs.duet3d.com/User_manual/Machine_configuration/CAN_connection#led-behaviour-and-error-codes).

 ## Software notes
 The RepRapFirmware binary file for this board is called **Duet3Firmware_TOOLINDX.bin**.
+See

 The bootloader file for this board is called **Duet3Bootloader-SAME5x_CAN_USB.bin**.
+Reposted by M122 B121 as: `SAME5x composite bootloader version 3.02` (the version number will increase with future versions, do not use a version prior to 3.02)
+Available from Bonstech here: https://github.com/BondtechAB/indx-bootloader

-The minimum RepRapFirmware version for this board is 3.7.0-beta.1.
-However, **firmware 3.7.0-beta.3 or later is highly recommended as it includes additional protection against overheating**.
+The minimum RepRapFirmware version for this board is 3.7.0-beta.3.
 This applies to the firmware running on the main board too.
 If older main board firmware is used then some of the functionality may be missing, in particular the heater and the load cell are unlikely to work.

 The default CAN address (which is also the CAN address after the reset jumper is used) is 121.